jj1bdx/airspy-fmradion/README.md

 * Use `AIRSPY_SAMPLE_FLOAT32_IQ` to directly obtain float IQ sample data from Airspy: IF level is now -24.08dB than the previous (pre-v0.2.2) version
 * Halfband kernel filter designed by Twitter @lambdaprog is set for Airspy conversion filter
 * Use sparse debug output for ppm and other level status
+* Use pre-built filter coefficients for LPFIQ, which results in 5% further CPU usage reduction (~25%)
+* Filter coefficients for LPFIQ are listed under `doc/fir-filter-data`

 ## Airspy configuration options